-On Sunday, April 18, 2021, at 2 p.m.
-Albuquerque Museum Director Andrew Connors will discuss the Albuquerque Museum’s challenges and efforts on presenting history-related topics or events at the Albuquerque Museum.
-The program will take place by live stream on the AHS Facebook page.
+On Sunday, April 18, 2021, Albuquerque Museum Director Andrew Connors discussed the Albuquerque Museum’s challenges and efforts on presenting history-related topics or events at the Albuquerque Museum.
+The program was live-streamed on the AHS Facebook page.

 In general, Albuquerque has never marketed itself as a city rooted in history.
 When it does present itself as a center of historic culture, the image is rarely distinctive from that of Taos or Santa Fe.
 The story of Albuquerque is so different however from those more recognizable cities.
 Since the late 1870s Albuquerque has presented itself as a city moving in to the future.
 The arrival of the railroad, of Route 66, the airport, and the high technology of the military and scientific communities have all pushed the city forward, and, ironically away from the storied past and traditions that so capture the imagination of visitors from the outside world.

 The trick for us is to focus on those transitions of individual or communal innovation, find the story, document the moment, and string that in to the legacy of history.
 When we look for the historical past, we miss the opportunity to discover the current energy, and realize the “now” will soon be our past.
 When well-intentioned business owners looked to the tourists flocking to Santa Fe and decided they could make our Old Town as scenic as theirs, they plastered over the dynamism of a city always moving forward, a city with Victorian, Arts and Crafts, Art Deco, and, yes, adobe homes at its core.
 They created an historic pastiche when the real story is so much more interesting, if hard to summarize in a marketing slogan.